An overview of the First Sino-Japanese War

 Battle of Yalu River

-They took the Chinese cities of Mukden and Lushunkou (Port Arthur).
-On November 21st, 1894, Japanese troops killed thousands of Chinese civilians in the Port Arthur Massacre.
+Perhaps the most notorious event took place on November 21st, 1894, when Japanese troops killed thousands of Chinese civilians in what has become known as the Port Arthur Massacre.

 Siege of Weihaiwei